 My family can be traced back 46 generations to County Leichester, England.
 The family is English/Norman.
 They came to England with William after the Battle of Hastings in 1066.
 The photo above is my ancestor, Sir Nicholas Purefoy, buried in The Church of St. Michael and all Angels in Fenny Drayton, Co.
 Leicestershire, England.
 The spelling of my name is the most rare of the three family groups: Purefoy, Purifoy and Peurifoy.
-The early Purefoys were in Jamestown, VA long before the Hugonaut movement.
+The early Purefoys came to Jamestown, VA in 1621.

 On my paternal side I am interested in the Peurifoy, Purifoy, Purefoy, Scott and Suther families.

 For my maternal side are Statons, Stiller's,and Moores (from Stanly Co, NC).